South Wales

 Applicants must demonstrate a sufficient command of the English language.

-Applicants for whom English is not their first language will be required to demonstrate English language ability to the standard of Level 7 on the International English Language Testing System (IELTS), taken no more than two years before the proposed date of entry (or an alternative English language test accepted by Cardiff University).
+Applicants for whom English is not their first language will be required to have IELTS with an overall score of 7 with 6.5 in all subskills, taken no more than two years before the proposed date of entry (or an alternative English language test accepted by Cardiff University).

 Last updated: